 Most cryptocurrency wallets are usually free, but some, like hardware wallets, require a small investment.

-If you plan to hold onto your coins for longer periods of time (or if you’re holding large amounts of cryptocurrency), we recommend investing in a hardware wallet.
+We recommend investing in a hardware wallet if you plan to hold onto your coins for longer (or hold large amounts of cryptocurrency).

 It’s important to carry out plenty of research about the wallet’s security features.
-If you want to make sure that you’ve done everything possible towards ensuring the security of your funds, then opt for a hardware wallet.
+If you want to ensure that you’ve done everything possible to ensure the security of your funds, then opt for a hardware wallet.

-When it comes to mobility and convenience, online and web wallets are your best friend.
-You can access them from anywhere, regardless of the device you’re using.
+Regarding mobility and convenience, online and web wallets are your best friend.
+You can access them from anywhere, regardless of your device.

-User-friendliness is one of the most critical aspects of any type of crypto wallet.
-It can mean the difference between enjoying using the wallet and getting frustrated with it.
+User-friendliness is one of the most critical aspects of any crypto wallet.
+It can mean the difference between enjoying and getting frustrated with the wallet.

-Generally, mobile and desktop wallets are very user-friendly, and they don’t need much work to set them up properly.
+Generally, mobile and desktop wallets are very user-friendly and don’t need much work to set them up properly.

-If you’re planning to hold more than one cryptocurrency, then picking a wallet with multi-currency support is a must.
+If you’re planning to hold more than one cryptocurrency, pick a wallet with multi-currency support.
 Usually, it’s recommended to pick a renowned wallet with many reviews and good support.

-But if you’re planning to use the wallet for just one crypto coin, you should check out the coin’s website to see if they have a dedicated wallet.
+But if you plan to use the wallet for just one crypto coin, you should check out the coin’s website to see if they have a dedicated wallet.

 We recommended hardware wallets a few times in this article, and one of their main advantages is their number of supported cryptocurrencies.